Alaska airlines flight attendant app

 Key results

-• Overall users were able to navigate through the app and “My Portal” without any issues
+• Overall, users were able to navigate through the app and “My Portal” without any issues

-• Most users were able to onboard and manage passengers without any friction and completed onboarding faster
+• Most users were able to onboard and manage passengers without any friction, and completed onboarding faster

 Key Solutions

-• After several design sprints and months of testing, we successfully launched the new Alaska Airlines inflight app.
-The new app was now on par with the legendary friendly and approachable customer service that Alaska's guests praise and love.
+• After several design sprints and months of testing, we successfully launched the new Alaska Airlines in-flight app.
+The new app was now on par with the legendary, friendly, and approachable customer service that Alaska's guests praise and love.

 2X